 - It is important not to waste water in your home

-- Maybe you can start an environmental club in your school and think of new ways to be environmentally friendly with your friends!
+- Maybe you can start an environmental club in your community or school and think of new ways to be environmentally friendly with your friends!

 Indoor Water Audit